AndironMods/MissionImpossibleTLD/README.md

 2. Download the ModSettings.dll from the offical site and install it in you Mod Folder.
 3. Download Mission Impossible Mod
 4. Extract the contents into:
    C:\Program Files (x86)Steam\steamappscommon\TheLongDark\Mods
    Your folder should look like this:
    Mods/
    - MissionImpossible.dll
    - GearLookup.json
-6. Update ModSetting in Options>Mod Settings>Mission Impossible to your needs.
+6. Update Setting in Options>Mod Settings>Mission Impossible to your needs.

 # Requirements
 - MelonLoader 0.7.x